19hours/sg-statutes/Acts/Competition Act.md

 53\.—(1) This section shall apply to conduct if the Commission has determined an application under section 51 by making a decision that the conduct has not infringed the section 47 prohibition.

-(2) The Commission shall take no further action under this Part with respect to the conduct unless —
+(2) The Commission shall take no further action in relation to the section 47 prohibition with respect to the conduct unless —

 (a) it has reasonable grounds for believing that there has been a material change of circumstance since it gave its decision; or